A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 GAM example

 Now that we understand why GAMs can be so useful, let's have a look at a dataset which is similar to what can be expected from OAEPIIP.
-First we need to load the necesarry packages (note if you have not installed these packages you will need to isntall them first using "install.packages()).
+First we need to load the necesarry packages (note if you have not installed these packages you will need to install them first using "install.packages()).

 ```{r, eval=TRUE,echo = FALSE}
 library(mgcv)